APSDetectors/ZeroMQ-publish-ADR-Temp/README.md

 * test-zmq-labview-ADR.py is a python script which can run on any other machine (e.g., a linux machine) to read the zmq published temperature.

 ## Installation Notes
-* Requires zeroMQ LabView binding (via JKI VI Package Manager) ** Uses ZeroMQ Socket Library v3.4.1.107 by Martijn Jasperse (http://zeromq.org/bindings:labview)
+* Requires zeroMQ LabView binding (via JKI VI Package Manager).
+* ZeroMQ Socket Library v3.4.1.107 by Martijn Jasperse (http://zeromq.org/bindings:labview)
 * Obviously the StarCryo ADR controller system!